 Whether you’re in costume or out of costume, authorities do not take DUIs lightly.
 Nor do they tolerate multiple arrests lightly.
 In fact, if you are convicted three times for DUI within a 10-year span (never mind a three-hour span), prosecutors can charge what normally would be a misdemeanor as a felony, meaning that you could spend over a year behind bars for a crime that ordinarily would only put you behind bars for a few hours or few days.
 In addition, a felony conviction can strip you of your right to vote, leave you with a permanent criminal record, and subject you to far more intense prosecutions if you’re ever arrested again for other crimes.

-An experienced Los Angeles DUI defense attorney with the Kraut Law Group can help you understand the extent and scope of your troubles and help you develop an intelligent, effective plan to get your life back on track.
+An experienced Los Angeles DUI defense attorney with the Kraut Criminal & DUI Lawyers can help you understand the extent and scope of your troubles and help you develop an intelligent, effective plan to get your life back on track.
 Attorney Kraut is an ex-prosecutor (Deputy District Attorney for Los Angeles) with excellent relationships with judges, prosecutors and police in the area.